JLESC/jlesc.github.io/_projects/qmd_project.md

 Timeline:

-* month 1-6: PETSc interface development and analysis of the Hamiltonian to determine what is required for the integrator
+* month 1-6: [done] PETSc interface development and analysis of the Hamiltonian to determine what is required for the integrator
-* month 7-12: implementation of SSPRK schemes
+* month 7-12: [done] implementation of SSPRK schemes
-* month 13-18: interface Qbox/Qb@ll with PETSc
+* month 13-18: [done] interface Qbox/Qb@ll with PETSc
-* month 19-24: development and implementation of better-suited integrators
+* month 19-24: [in progress] development and implementation of better-suited integrators
+* month 25-36: [in progress] larger, more relevant benchmarks; fine-tune the interface

 Expected results: